 At the link below, you will find information on the UK Government Legislation that applies to UK based package holiday and tour operators.
-If you had an accident in a hotel while on a holiday booked in the UK through a UK travel vendor, this legislation could apply in your case.
+If you had an accident in a hotel while on holiday booked in the UK through a UK travel vendor, this legislation could apply in your case.

 At the link below, you will find information published by the UK Health & Safety Executive regarding the responsibilities of companies that operate within the catering and hospitality trade.
 This information directly relates to people who have had an accident whilst staying in a hotel in the UK:

 At the link below, you will find statistics published by the UK Health & Safety Executive pertaining to the occurrence of slips, trips and fall accidents.
-These statistics show that a slip, trip or a fall is the most common type of accident that happens in the UK, including accidents that take place in a hotel.
+These statistics show that a slip, trip or fall is the most common type of accident that happens in the UK, including accidents that take place in a hotel.